freddy38510/quasar-app-extension-ssg/README.md

 A function to control what files should have <link rel="preload"> resource hints generated.

-By default, only Fonts files will be preloaded.
+By default, no assets will be preloaded.

-Example to preload other types of assets:
+Example to preload assets:

 ```javascript
 ssg: {